Adding technology to your business might increase your revenue!

 * Don’t have the time to learn

-* Might ruin the work flow and in return lose money
+* Might ruin the workflow and in return lose money

 Let’s use an example that sticks to mind, one of my first jobs when I was younger was doing clerical work.
 I did have one cool task while I was working there, they allowed me to make marketing flyers for their fax blast campaigns.
 For those who are too young or for those who have never heard of fax blasting, that’s a marketing method used to reach hundreds or hundreds of thousands of companies by using a computer programed facsimile.
-So in essence it was like getting junk mail but on you fax machine.
-Back then it worked well and served its purpose, I’m sure that marketing technique is obsolete now since there is email marketing campaigns and SMS advertising.
+So in essence it was like getting junk mail but on your fax machine.
+Back then it worked well and served its purpose, I’m sure that marketing technique is obsolete now since there are email marketing campaigns and SMS advertising.
 But when I was in charge of doing that task, I also realized that this same technique might work with emailing.
-So after some relatively quick research on the only computer in the office with a dial up 56k modem, I was able to find several companies already offering ways to market via email.
-At that time, that might have been too soon to explore that way of advertising, but it’s a mere example how the technology of faxing was going away, and emailing would be the new way to reach a mass audience.
+So after some relatively quick research on the only computer in the office with a dial-up 56k modem, I was able to find several companies already offering ways to market via email.
+At that time, that might have been too soon to explore that way of advertising, but it’s a mere example of how the technology of faxing was going away, and emailing would be the new way to reach a mass audience.
 Best of all, email marketing was a fraction of the cost compared to fax-blasting.

 Let’s go over some areas of how she’s losing money: